outdreamer/build-a-cure-1/docs/to_do.md

     - at some point you need to identify this system of relationships between object types & layers so that generation of additional layer interfaces is possible (physics system, math system, chemical system, in addition to medical/bio system)

+- you can work on other tasks for a while before completing relationship/clause/pattern fitting:
+  - insight identifier
+  - dose prediction for a patient
+  - fetch contraindications for a drug (find nth-degree side effects, outputs, high dose impact if not metabolized, conditions, interacting/synergistic/neutralizing drugs)
+  - find most common adjacent compound (to make it likeliest that the person can find the common compound and synthesize the version they need)
+  - fetch synthesis instructions for a drug from most common adjacent compound
+  - treatment component identification function
+  - drug reaction predictor
+  - compound search from smile formula

 # Sources

   - check chembl search if you can search for a condition & return molecules known to treat it